robcarver17/pysystemtrade/docs/production.md

 ### System defaults & Private config

-Most configuration is stored in [/systems/provided/defaults.yaml](/systems/provided/defaults.yaml), with the possibility of overriding in the private configuration file `/private/private_config.yaml`, an example of which is here [/examples/production/private_config_example.yaml](/examples/production/private_config_example.yaml).
-Any top level keyword included in the private config will override the same keyword in the defaults.yaml file.
+Most configuration is stored in [/sysdata/config/defaults.yaml](/sysdata/config/defaults.yaml), with the possibility of overriding in the private configuration file `/private/private_config.yaml`, an example of which is here [/examples/production/private_config_example.yaml](/examples/production/private_config_example.yaml).
+Anything included in the private config will override the defaults.yaml file.

 Exceptionally, the following are configuration options that are not in defaults.yaml and *must* be in private_config.yaml:

 - `broker_account`: IB account id, str

-The following are configuration options that are not in defaults.yaml and *may* be in private_config.yaml:

-- `quandl_key`: if using quandl data
-- `barchart_key`: if using barchart data
-- `email_address`
-- `email_pwd`
-- `email_server`: this is the outgoing server offsystem_backup_directory

-The following are configuration options that are in defaults.yaml and can be overriden in private_config.yaml:
+- `offsystem_backup_directory`: if you're using off site backup (if not set it to a local drive or modify the backup scripts)

 [Strategy configuration](#strategies)
 - `strategy_list` (dict, keys are strategy names)